emad-elsaid/library/README.md

 - A reflection on my physical library
 - It's simple
 - Fast
-- Depends on my input (titles, images...etc)
+- ~~Depends on my input (titles, images...etc)~~ : This proved to be a lot of effort to do when I first tried inserting all my books
-- Doesn't depend on any other system
+- ~~Doesn't depend on any other system~~ : I needed the option to get the book information from google books
 - Free to use
 - Free to fork and modify and redistribute
 - Has a feature to lend my books to other people